ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 at entropy of character n-gram distribution.

-To simulate naming after a parent or family member, have 5% of children born in the simulation be named after a parent that matches their gender.
-If there is not a parent that matches their gender, or that parent is not tracked, they will have the name from another relative in the household that matches their gender.
-If this is also not available, then they can be randomly assigned a different name.
-This applies to first names only.
+To simulate naming after a parent or family member, have 5% of children born in the simulation be named after a relative that matches their sex.
+To do this:

+#.
+If there is a tracked parent of the same sex, assign the same first name
+#.
+If there is a relative of the same sex, assign the same first name.
+Note that this might be a relative of the reference person (i.e., a male child has a tracked mother, but that tracked mother has a tracked father)
+#.
+If none of these are available, assign a random name

 **Verification and validation strategy**: to verify this approach, we